 In Gyakuten Saiban Jiten it is listed as ダメージ(ゲーム未使用) / Damage (unused).

-While these frames are not found in any version of the game, they for some reason appear in one of Phoenix's tile sheets inside the Gyakuten Saiban Jiten ROM.
+Although these frames are absent from every retail version of the game, they curiously appear in one of Phoenix's tile sheets within the Gyakuten Saiban Jiten ROM.

-Kudos to Guiguiba for those findings.
+Kudos to Guiguiba for making this discovery.

 The images below do not appear in the game files in any form.

-I think it's safe to say that those changes were made because of artistic reasons and color limitations of the GameBoy Advance handheld.
+It is safe to assume that these changes were made for artistic reasons and to accommodate the color limitations of the Game Boy Advance.

 His "long sleeve" sprite also had a small detail removed: